threewebcode/W3/blockchain/ethereum/client/prysm/README.md

 ## Architecture

-When a client is initialized out of box, it starts a varity of services that run in parallel to handle everything required for the life cycle of the beacon chain.
+When a client is initialized out of box, it starts a variety of services that run in parallel to handle everything required for the life cycle of the beacon chain.

 - A beacon node which powers the beacon chain of Ethereum consensus.
 - A validator client connects to the beacon node and manages staking keypairs.